dgraph-io/dgraph/wiki/content/design-concepts/index.md

 Let's assume we have 3 server instances, and instance id = 2 receives this query.
 These are the steps:

-* Determine the UID of provided XID, in this case `m.abcde`.
-Server id 2 would query server id 0 to do `XID -> UID` conversion.
+* Determine the UID of provided XID, in this case `m.abcde` using fingerprinting.
 Say the UID = u.
 * Send queries to look up keys = `pred_A, u`, `pred_B, u`, and `pred_C, u`.
-These predicates belong to 3 different tablets, served by potentially different servers.
+These predicates could belong to 3 different groups, served by potentially different servers.
 So, this would typically incur at max 3 network calls (equal to number of predicates at this step).
 * The above queries would return back 3 list of ids or value.
 The result of `pred_B` and `pred_C` would be converted into queries for `pred_Bi` and `pred_Ci`.
 * `pred_Bi` and `pred_Ci` would then cause at max 4 network calls, depending upon where these predicates are located.
 The keys for `pred_Bi` for e.g. would be `pred_Bi, res_pred_Bk`, where res_pred_Bk = list of resulting ids from `pred_B, u`.
 * Looking at `res_pred_C2`, you'll notice that this would be a list of lists aka list matrix.
 We merge these list of lists into a sorted list with distinct elements to form the query for `pred_C21`.
 * Another network call depending upon where `pred_C21` lies, and this would again give us a list of list ids / value.

 If the query was run via HTTP interface `/query`, this subgraph gets converted into JSON for replying back to the client.
-If the query was run via GRPC<ref name="grpc">http://www.grpc.io/</ref> interface `Dgraph.Query`, the subgraph gets converted to protocol buffer<ref>https://developers.google.com/protocol-buffers/</ref> format, and returned to client.
+If the query was run via [gRPC](https://www.grpc.io/) interface using the language [clients]({{< relref "clients/index.md" >}}), the subgraph gets converted to [protocol buffer](https://developers.google.com/protocol-buffers/) format, and returned to client.

 ### Network Calls
 Compared to RAM or SSD access, network calls are slow.
-DGraph minimizes the number of network calls required to execute queries.
+Dgraph minimizes the number of network calls required to execute queries.
 As explained above, the data sharding is done based on `predicate`, not `entity`.
 Thus, even if we have a large set of intermediate results, they'd still only increase the payload of a network call, not the number of network calls itself.
-In general, the number of network calls done in DGraph is directly proportional to the number of predicates in the query, or the complexity of the query, not the number of intermediate or final results.
+In general, the number of network calls done in Dgraph is directly proportional to the number of predicates in the query, or the complexity of the query, not the number of intermediate or final results.

 In the above example, we have eight predicates, and so including a call to convert to UID, we'll have at max nine network calls.
 The total number of entity results could be in millions.

 ### Worker
-In Queries section, you noticed how the calls were made to query for `XID -> UID`, and then for `(predicate, uids)`.
+In Queries section, you noticed how the calls were made to query for `(predicate, uids)`.
 All those network calls / local processing are done via workers.
-Each server exposes a GRPC<ref name="grpc" /> interface, which can then be called by the query processor to retrieve data.
+Each server exposes a [gRPC](https://www.grpc.io) interface, which can then be called by the query processor to retrieve data.

 ### Worker Pool
 Worker Pool is just a pool of open TCP connections which can be reused by multiple goroutines.
 This avoids having to recreate a new connection every time a network call needs to be made.